ArjoNagelhout/vr-bim/README.md

 Revit plugin (a .NET .dll that gets loaded by Revit).

-Written in C#.
+Written in C#, .NET 4.8

-The following tutorial was used to create a plugin:
+The following tutorial was used to create the plugin:

 https://www.autodesk.com/support/technical/article/caas/tsarticles/ts/7I2bC1zUr4VjJ3U31uM66K.html